UM-KevinHe/surtvep/README.md

 # surtvep

-``surtvep" is an R package for fitting penalized Newton's method for the time-varying effects model using mAIC, TIC and GIC as information criteria, in particular we span the parameters using B-spline basis functions.
+`surtvep` is an R package for fitting penalized Newton's method for the time-varying effects model using mAIC, TIC and GIC as information criteria, in particular we span the parameters using B-spline basis functions.
 Utilities for carrying out post-estimation visualization, summarization, and inference are also provided.